vertexproject/synapse/docs/synapse/userguides/design_analytical_model.rst

 Tag Trees
 ---------

-The structure of a tag tree is an important consideration because the "order" of tag elements can affect the types of analysis questions you can most easily answer.
+The structure of a tag tree is an important consideration because the order of tag elements can affect the types of analysis questions you can most easily answer.
 Because tag trees generally move from "less specific" to "more specific", the structure you choose affects how (or whether) you can narrow your focus effectively.
-Consider whether the structure you create allows you to increase specificity in a way that is meaningful to the questions you’re trying to answer.
+The structure you create should allow you to increase specificity in a way that is meaningful to the questions you’re trying to answer.

 For example, let’s say you are storing copies of articles from various news feeds within Synapse (i.e., as ``media:news`` nodes).
 You want to use tags to annotate the subject matter of the articles.
 Two possible options would be: